 The biggest disappointment with the Roborock S7, however, is the mop’s performance.
 On the plus side, the mop function won’t leave your floors soaking wet, but the drawback is that they won’t be very clean.
 Tested on vinyl flooring and then large slate tiles, the S7 merely left a damp trail behind and failed to remove even light marks where muddy shoes had left a footprint behind.

 It seems that even though the S7’s vacuuming capabilities are good due to the thick and robust brush roll, the mopping function simply pushes a damp fabric pad across your floor without any kind of scrubbing motion involved.
 The battery life is pretty impressive on this Roborock vacuum, and it lasts 180 minutes on a full charge.
 The charge itself takes around six hours.

 Should you buy the Roborock S7?

-If you’re considering the S7 for its mopping functionality, you might be disappointed as we found this aspect to be pretty underwhelming and it didn’t do a great job of tackling even light stains.
+If you’re considering the S7 for its mopping functionality, you might be disappointed as I found this aspect to be pretty underwhelming and it didn’t do a great job of tackling even light stains.

 Although it is quite pricey, the S7 does provide powerful vacuuming on all floors and it transitions very well from carpets to hard floors.
 It has a good battery life but if you’re not convinced, take a look at the Shark IQ Robot Vacuum.